Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/Getting-started/Policy-Initiatives.md

 ## Network Changes initiative

 This initiative implements Azure Monitor Baseline Alerts to monitor alterations in Network Routing and Security, such as modifications to Route Tables and the removal of Network Security Groups.
-With the guidance provided in [Introduction to deploying the ALZ Pattern](../../HowTo/deploy/Introduction-to-deploying-the-ALZ-Pattern) this will be assigned to the Landing Zones management group in the ALZ reference architecture.
-For details on which policies are included in the initiative as well as what the default enablement state of the policy is, refer to the below table.
+Using the guidance provided in [Introduction to deploying the ALZ Pattern](../../HowTo/deploy/Introduction-to-deploying-the-ALZ-Pattern) this will be assigned to the Landing Zones management group in the ALZ reference architecture.
+For details on the initiative policies and their default enablement state, refer to the table below.

 | **Policy Name**                                             | **Policy Reference ID**            | **Path to policy .json file**                                                                                                                        | **Policy default effect** |
 | ----------------------------------------------------------- | ---------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------- |